csound-flossmanual/csound-floss/book/05-i-fourier-analysis-spectral-processing.md

 ### Pitch shifting

-Simple pitch shifting can be carried out by the opcode&nbsp;
-[pvscale](https://csound.com/docs/manual/pvscale.html).
-All the
-frequency data in the f-signal are scaled by a certain value.
+Simple pitch shifting can be carried out by the opcode [pvscale](https://csound.com/docs/manual/pvscale.html).
+All the frequency data in the f-signal are scaled by a certain value.
 Multiplying by 2 results in transposing by an octave upwards;
 multiplying by 0.5 in transposing by an octave downwards.
-For accepting cent values instead of ratios as input, the&nbsp;
-[cent](https://csound.com/docs/manual/cent.html) opcode can be used.
+For accepting cent values instead of ratios as input, the [cent](https://csound.com/docs/manual/cent.html) opcode can be used.

 #### **_EXAMPLE 05I04_pvscale.csd_**